Frequently Answered Questions

 - Is there a single page listing all of ALA's upcoming 2014-2015 library awareness events, like National Library Week, School Library Month, International Gaming Day, Banned Books Week, National Friends of Libraries Week, etc?

 See the new Celebration Weeks & Promotional Events 2014-2015 page, which lists ALA's special Day, Week, and Month events in chronological order.

 - When is the next ALA conference?

-The 2014 ALA Annual Conference will be held June 26 to July 1, 2014 in Las Vegas, NV.
+The 2015 ALA Midwinter Meeting will be held January 30 - February 3, 2015 in Chicago, IL.
+The 2015 ALA Annual Conference will be held June 25-30, 2015 in San Francisco, CA. Bundled registration for 2015 ALA Midwinter Meeting and 2015 ALA Annual Conference is open September 9-30, 2014.
+Registration and housing for the 2015 ALA Midwinter Meeting open October 1, 2014.
+Registration and housing for the 2015 ALA Annual Conference open January 12, 2015.
+The 2014 ALA Annual Conference was held June 26 to July 1, 2014 in Las Vegas, NV.
 Please see the 2014 Annual Conference Scheduler for further assistance, including the specific sections of Author Event Sessions and Sessions with Handouts.
 Official Twitter Hashtag: #alaac14

 The 2014 ALA Midwinter Meeting was held January 24-28, 2014 in Philadelphia, PA.
 Please see the 2014 Midwinter Meeting Scheduler for further assistance, including the specific sections of Author Event Sessions and Sessions with Handouts.
 Official Twitter Hashtag: #alamw14